luftedar/My-Portfolio/README.md

 ![screenshot](./app_screenshot.png)

 In this project, forms and semantic HTML5 tags used while positioning for CSS made by using Flexboxes and Grid.
+Media queries have been used for responsive design.

 ## Built With